 Skip to main content

-Dext Payments (Beta): Supplier shields
+Dext Payments: Supplier shields

 Learn how Dext’s Supplier Shield feature verifies supplier details and flags payment risks.
 Understand verification states, confidence indicators, and how to prevent supplier fraud before sending payments.